Andrew Kishore: Early life and career

-At the age of six Andrew Kishore started acquiring formal singing training from late Ustad Abdul Aziz Bachchu, the then chief music director of Rajshahi Betar.
+At the age of six, Andrew Kishore started acquiring formal singing training from Ustad Abdul Aziz Bachchu, the then chief music director of Rajshahi Betar.
 He was a student of Ustad Abdul Aziz Bachchu's 'Surbani Music School' in Rajshahi.
 In 1962, he was listed on Rajshahi Betar as a child artist.
 And then the famous lyricist Mohammad Rafiquzzaman used to watch the children's section as the producer of Rajshahi Betar.

 Kishore has contributed to the national movement in his early life.
 During the 1969 Mass uprising in East Pakistan, he and other contemporary artists used to visit different places of Rajshahi city and sing protest songs.
 During the Bangladesh Liberation War, Kishore took refuge in India with his family.
 He used to inspire the freedom fighters by singing in the refugee camps.
-After the war ended, he was enlisted in the radio in Nazrul, Tagore, modern, folk and patriotic songs categories.
+After the war ended, he was enlisted in the radio in Nazrul, Tagore, modern, folk and patriotic song categories.

 In academic life, Andrew Kishore did a Bachelor of Commerce from Rajshahi Government City College & Master of Commerce in Management from University of Rajshahi in 1977.

 After completing his studies, he concentrated on business by owning a grocery store in Rajshahi.
 However, in 1977, he moved to the house of his childhood friend living in Dhaka.
-In the same year, he participated in a talent hunt project initiated by Shahidul Islam, the then director of Transcription Service of Bangladesh Betar.
-On the programme, he rendered the song "Soheli O Soheli", composed by Debu Bhattacherjee and he was able to catch the attention of well known music directors.
+In the same year, he participated in a talent hunt project initiated by Shahidul Islam, the then director of the Transcription Service of Bangladesh Betar.
+On the programme, he rendered the song "Soheli O Soheli", composed by Debu Bhattacherjee, and he was able to catch the attention of well known music directors.

 Kishore debuted in playback singing in the film Mail Train (1977) where he sang "Ochinpurer Rajkumari Nei Je Tar Keu", composed by Alam Khan.
 Introduced by A.H.M.
 Rafique, Kishore made his breakthrough with the song "Ek Chor Jay Choley" from the film Protikkha, composed by Alam Khan.

 In 1987, Kishore established an advertising agency called Probaho Media, for TV dramas, commercials and other productions.
 Later in memory of his late teacher, in 2011, he also established a cultural organisation "Ustad Abdul Aziz Bachchu Sriti Shongshod" in Rajshahi.

 Andrew Kishore had dominated the Bangla film industry over the last 40 to 42 years.
 He also earned acclaim for Hindi and Urdu playbacks.
-He is the only Bangladeshi artist to sing to the tune of R. D. Burman in an Indo-Bangladeshi venture film Shatru (1986).
-He has also sung in Urdu film Ranjish (1993) to the tune of Robin Ghosh.
+He is the only Bangladeshi artist to sing to the tune of R. D. Burman in an Indo-Bangladeshi venture film, Shatru (1986).